N. de Garis Davies: Egyptologists

 In 1907 an Egyptian Expedition was developed to make facsimiles of Egyptian Wall Paintings for the Metropolitan Museum of Art in New York.
 Norman, Nina, and other artists took tracings of the tombs, using a technique that allowed for nearly exact brushstroke and color replication.
 In most cases, the copies reflected the actual scene, including any damage that may have been sustained over time or as the result of vandalism.
-In a some cases, the drawings were rendered to look like they would have when created several thousand years ago.
+In some cases, the drawings were rendered to look like they would have when created several thousand years ago.
 The Graphic Section effort was led by Norman, who had a dual-role interpreting the hieroglyphs and copying the images.
 The artists signed their work.
 Nina's signature was Na.deGD and Norman signed No.deGD, but there were also signatures of NdeGD where it was not clear if the work was performed by Nina or Norman.

 The tombs were located on the Nile's west bank of western Thebes.
 The museum was particularly interested in the tombs of officials, Valley of the Kings and Valley of the Queens royal tombs, and Deir el-Medina artists' tombs.
 These sites are, according to the Metropolitan Museum, "the richest source of ancient Egyptian paintings preserved anywhere in Egypt.

 The tomb images vary across dynasties and reigns, providing insight into daily life, flora and fauna changes, and ceremonial and burial customs in the distinct periods.
 Artistic techniques also varied across time.
 By 1941, about 350 facsimiles were painted and are now key displays in the Met's Egyptian department.

 They worked for the Egypt Exploration Society, London and Oriental Institute, Chicago by documenting other Egyptian sites, like Abydos and Amarna.
 In 1939, they returned to England.
 Norman died two years later.
 Nina died in 1965.